Use plain text email

 5. Select "Plain text" under "Format email messages as"

-You can request better plaintext support via their user forum.
+You can request better plain text support via their user forum.

 Mailspring